cgs-earth/ref_pws/00_data/contribution/AL/README.md

-This directory is for geojson contributions for water system boundaries in Alabama.
+This directory is for geojson contributions for water system boundaries in Alabama.1